teredet/University-Labs/README.md

 │   ├───lab1.py (This program implements a triangular processor module.)
 │   ├───lab2.py (This program implements a pyramid processor module.)
-│   ├───lab3.py (Determines the rank of the operation) │   └───lab4.py (Converting a number from the decimal number system to binary, octal, hexadecimal systems and RL code.)
+│   ├───lab3.py (Determines the rank of the operation) │   ├───lab4.py (Converting a number from the decimal number system to binary, octal, hexadecimal systems and RL code.)
-│
+│   └───lab5.py (The program combines, compares, sorts and conducts similarity in the RL code) │
 └───OOP
     ├───Lab1 (The structure of the Java program.
 Variables.
 Classes.
 Static and dynamic elements of the class.
 Access modifiers. )